debugcom/Hacking-F117A/Part2.md

   ![Screenshot](Images/nc_wld.png)

 Upon casual inspection, the data appears to be in 16 byte rows, possibly indexed by target number.
 Recall that the hex values for the secret airstrips in the Persian Gulf are 18 and 19, whereas in the North Cape they are 1E and 1F.
-In pg.wld, the sequential lines 190 and 1A0 appear to be different from the surrounding lines, while in nc.wld, the lines 1F0 and 200 appear different.
+In pg.wld, lines 190 and 1A0 appear to be different from the surrounding lines, while in nc.wld, lines 1F0 and 200 appear different.
 Could it be as easy as copying a few bytes from one file to the other?
 Yes!
 It turns out that changing the 08 to 09 at offset 1F1 and 201 in nc.wld is all we need to do - a 2 byte fix!
 A quick inspection of the Libya lb.wld file confirms the value should be 09.

 ### Conclusion